By the conclusion of the specified learning and

 Define communication;

-Define Group Dynamics and its implications for
+Define Group Dynamics and its implications for Protocol

 Define Group Dynamics;

-Demonstrate a heightened understanding of
+Demonstrate a heightened understanding of International

-avert flight inconvenience;
+flight inconvenience;

-Demonstrate a heightened understanding of the
+Demonstrate a heightened understanding of the different

-different personality types and their corresponding influences;
+personality types and their corresponding influences;

-Demonstrate a heightened understanding of the nature
+Demonstrate a heightened understanding of the nature of

-Demonstrate a heightened understanding of the
+Demonstrate a heightened understanding of the procedures

-procedures involved in Visa Processing;
+involved in Visa Processing;

-Demonstrate a heightened understanding of the type
+Demonstrate a heightened understanding of the type and

-and permanence of the leadership of a team;
+permanence of the leadership of a team;

 Demonstrate a high level of understanding of a team

-attempts to replace a situational leader, to enhance stability,
+attempts to replace a situational leader, to enhance

-acceptability or renewed or clarified mission or objectives;
+stability, acceptability or renewed or clarified mission

 Demonstrate an awareness of their ‘Team Building and